CMU Insights @ The Great Escape 2016

 But what data are we talking about, and how can it really drive the business?
 And who needs to be transparent about what, exactly?
 And what the hell is the blockchain?

-We explain the concepts and ideas behind the buzzwords, and assess the challenges that must be met to make ambitious plans about a more efficient and fairer digital music industry a reality.
+We explained the concepts and ideas behind the buzzwords, and assessed the challenges that must be met to make ambitious plans about a more efficient and fairer digital music industry a reality.

 What if YouTube actually is the future?